CasperGrey/Buddy/README.md

 1. Function App is configured for .NET 8.0 runtime
 2. FUNCTIONS_WORKER_RUNTIME is set to "dotnet"
 3. FUNCTIONS_INPROC_NET8_ENABLED is set to "true"
-4. No Redis dependency (removed)
+4. WEBSITE_WEBSOCKETS_ENABLED is set to "true"
-5. WebSocket support is enabled
+5. WEBSITE_RUN_FROM_PACKAGE is set to "1"

 ## Known Limitations